product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 -   Easier for merchants/verticals to integrate
 -   Scalable platform for Paytm

-Here’s how we actually went about making these core tenants possible:
+Here’s how we actually went about making these tenants possible:

 -   Paytm had earlier experimented with an app in app approach which failed. **[Zomato](https://www.livemint.com/Companies/Eyo2sLq5Q36vzre26kMNbP/Zomato-partners-Paytm-online-food-delivery-business.html)** and Bigbasket were a part of the initial pilot and both these received decent user traction, where it failed was the lack of flexibility and heavy dependency on Paytm↔Merchant teams to work together (since it was a SDK integration) to make any updates.
 Also due to it being a SDK integration, it increased the Paytm app size and had to go through the adoption curve.
 Overall meaning it was not a scalable solution and hence a more deeper SDK approach was ruled out.
 -   There were different approaches in which the other players, mainly the Chinese apps had built their superapp platforms: broadly they were based on their custom language (DSL) and every merchant had to build an app from scratch in their proprietory frameworks.
 This had a significant adoption and development cost for merchants.